MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 ### Determine your unique registration name

-When you register Azure Stack Hub with Azure, you must provide a unique registration name.
+When you run the registration script, you must provide a unique registration name.
 An easy way to associate your Azure Stack Hub subscription with an Azure registration is to use your Azure Stack Hub **Cloud ID**.

 > [!NOTE]
 > Azure Stack Hub registrations using the capacity-based billing model will need to change the unique name when re-registering after those yearly subscriptions expire unless you [delete the expired registration](azure-stack-registration.md#change-the-subscription-you-use) and re-register with Azure.